hadley/recipes/recipes/main-beef/spicy-shin-of-beef.md

 3. Cover casserole well and cook slowly at 150 C for about three hours or until beef is tender.
 Thicken if desired with flour (or cornflour) mixed to a light paste with cold water.
 Stir in paste and simmer for 10 minutes.
 4. Sprinkle with chopped parsley and service with mashed potatoes, brown rice or noodles, and a green vegetable.

 Comments: Alternatives: Also works really well with pork spareribs, lamb or skinless chicken pieces.
+Source: Beef & Lamb